aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/2-realtime/2-Backend/_index.en.md

 1. Go to the Lambda console - from the AWS Management Console, select **Services** then select [**Lambda**](https://console.aws.amazon.com/lambda) under *Compute*. **Make sure your region is correct.** You will see some Lambda functions that SAM has already deployed.

 2. Select **Create function**.
 Ensure **Author from scratch** is selected.
 Enter `theme-park-ridetimes` for *Function name* and ensure `Node.js 14.x` is selected under *Runtime*.

 3. Open the *Change default execution role* section:
 -  Select the *Use an existing role* radio button.
 - Click the *Existing role* drop-down, and enter **ThemeParkLambdaRole** until the filter matches a single available role beginning with *theme-park-backend-ThemeParkLambdaRole**.
 - Select this role.
 - Select **Create function**.

 ![Module 2 - Create Function](../images/2-realtime-lambda1.png)

 4. Expand the *Function overview* section.
 Select **+ Add trigger**.

 ![Module 2 - Create Function 2](../images/2-realtime-lambda1a.png)

 5. In the *Trigger configuration* dropdown, choose **SNS**.
 In the SNS topic selector, select the SNS topic starting with `theme-park-ride-times`:

 ![Module 2 - SNS](../images/2-realtime-lambda2b.png)

-6. Leave *Enable trigger* checked, and choose *Add*.
+6. Choose *Add*.

 7. Back in the function view, select the **Code** tab.
 This opens the code source panel below.

 ![Module 2 - SNS completed](../images/2-realtime-lambda3.png)

 8. Back in the Cloud9 browser tab, in the left directory panel navigate to `theme-park-backend\2-realtime\app.js`.
 Double click to open the file and copy the contents onto the clipboard.

 9. Go back to the browser tab with the Lambda console.
 In the *Code source* card, open the `index.js` file.
 Paste the file contents in the clipboard into the `index.js` file, overwriting the existing content.